iocroblab/kautham_demos/Readme.md

     In this repository, two scenarios have been added as examples:

-    - **`tiago_kitchen`**: Example of a Tiago robot in a kitchen scenario.
+    - **`tiago_kitchen/`**: Example of a Tiago robot in a kitchen scenario.
 Different Kautham Problem files are included, using different controls (moving only the base, moving only the arm, moving both the base and the arm).

-    - **`yumi_tabletop`**: Example of a Yumi robot in a tabletop scenario.
+    - **`yumi_tabletop/`**: Example of a Yumi robot in a tabletop scenario.